COLLEGE CREDIT PLUS (CC+) PROGRAM

 ➢ Advanced Placement scores (if applicable).

-➢ Take the Compass Placement Test on the Chillicothe Campus and receive freshmen
+➢ Take the Placement Test on the Chillicothe Campus and place college ready in two

 If you are eligible to participate in the program, we will notify you by mail.